Skip to main content

 The next step is signing into the appliance console and configuring Access Server.

-1. You can access the console directly from Hyper-V Manager, or you can connect via SSH and use these credentials:
+1. You can access the console directly from the ESXi web interface, or you can connect via SSH and use these credentials:

 • Username: root